 Employers in every state are free to ban smoking at work.
 Some are required to do so by law; others choose to have a smoke-free workplace to protect the safety and health of employees and customers.

-Other states go even further and prohibit employers from making job decisions based on an employee's lawful, off-duty conduct, whether it involves smoking cigarettes or singing karaoke.
+Other states go even further and prohibit employers from making job decisions based on an employee's lawful, off-duty conduct, whether it involves smoking cigarettes, vaping, smoking legal marijuana, or singing karaoke.
 In these states, an employer who fires an employee for off-duty smoking can be sued for wrongful termination.

 However, in states that don't have this type of law, employers are generally free to refuse to hire smokers or terminate smokers from the company.